 The local government investment pool, Colorado Local Government Liquid Asset Trust ("COLOTRUST") is rated AAAm by Standard & Poor's with a weighted average maturity of under 60 days.
 COLOTRUST is an investment trust/joint ventures established for local government entities in Colorado to pool surplus funds.
 The State Securities Commissioner administers and enforces all State statutes governing the COLOTRUST.
 COLOTRUST records its investments at fair value and the District records its investment in COLOTRUST using the net asset value method.
 COLOTRUST operates similarly to a money market fund with each share maintaining a value of \$1.00.
-The COLOTRUST offers shares in three portfolios, one of which is COLOTRUST PLUS+.
-COLOTRUST PLUS+ may invest in U.S. Treasuries, government agencies, the highest-rated commercial paper, certain corporate securities, certain money market funds, and certain repurchase agreements, and limits its investments to those allowed by State statutes.
-Purchases and redemptions are available daily at a net asset value (NAV) of \$1.00.
-A designated custodial bank provides safekeeping and depository services to COLOTRUST in connection with the direct investment and withdrawal function of COLOTRUST.
-The custodian's internal records identify the investments owned by participating governments.
-There are no unfunded commitments and there is no redemption notice period.
+The Trust offers shares in two portfolios, COLOTRUST PRIME and COLOTRUST PLUS+.
+Both investments consist of U.S. Treasury bills and notes and repurchase agreements collateralized by U.S. Treasury securities.
+COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and repurchase agreements collateralized by certain obligations of U.S. government agencies.
+Designated custodian banks provide safekeeping and depository services to the trusts.
+Substantially all securities owned by the trusts are held by the Federal Reserve Bank in the accounts maintained for the custodian banks.
+The custodians' internal records identify the investments owned by COLOTRUST.
 At December 31, 2021, the District had \$61,683,613 invested in COLOTRUST, of which \$61,680,391 is held in trust accounts with UMB Bank.